jevgenix/Python-basics/README.md

 ![Certificate](opintopolkuPythonPerusteet.PNG)

 ### I am currently completing another Python course which is a postgraduate course of Python.
 The course focuses on object-oriented programming, functional programming, and other programming methods.
-I will add all course completions to GitHub after I get the course completed.